rushi444/Berry/README.md

 # Berryjs
-### A modern boilerplate for Next.js + Graphql to get up and running quickly
+### A modern, hypebeast boilerplate for Next.js + Graphql to get up and running quickly

 ### Built with:
 - Next.js